-2.2 How do personnel develop the proposed rule?
+2.2 How do agency personnel develop a proposed rule?

 The informal rulemaking process begins when the agency begins to take specific action toward developing a proposed rule.
 It can be distinguished from less concrete agency activities, such as general information gathering on a subject of interest.